-Traditional Chinese Medicine (TCM) seeks to restore balance within the body.
+Traditional Chinese Medicine (TCM) seeks to restore balance within the body and spirit.

-Acupuncture is widely sought for pain reduction, however it thrives in restoring systems such as the nervous system, gastrointestinal system and immune system.
+Acupuncture is widely sought after for pain relief, however it thrives in restoring systems such as the nervous system, circulatory system, gastrointestinal system, reproductive and immune systems.

 “Take care of your inner garden, and your spirit will flourish.”